Excited because you wrote your first blog post?

 Yes, I’m guilty of this, but I’m learning better ways.
 Some digital planners or spreadsheets can help you streamline your process much quicker for finding blog post ideas.

-Trello is a great visual planner to help you figure out your blogging goals and plan out your blog topics.
+Trello is a great visual editorial calendar to help you figure out your blogging goals and plan out your blog topics.

 You use boards for your big tasks and within each board are cards.
 You set up how you want each task to be organized.
 This is what I have for Twins Mommy.